 We work tirelessly so that one day we can become the most sustainable tourist facility in Sweden, a place promoting climate positive actions. Ödevata should contribute to a stable climate, not sabotage it.
 We are Magnus and Malin Axelsson, two ordinary countryside and small town Swedes with a great vision.

-A challenge last year was the lack of Kon-Tikis.
-You can use a manure spreader, an older model in iron.
+A challenge to create sustainable bonfire celebrations is how to make more biochar kilns.
+We make our own Kon-Tikis.
+However, you can use a manure spreader, an older model in iron.
 But it is not always easy to get one and we do not know if you would have these in your country at all.

 We are hoping to create some instructional material how we produce our Kon-tikis.
 Keep you eyes open on our you tube channel.
 Please also see our shop for our outdoor kitchens and small-scale production of Kon-Tikis ( in Swedish):